 There are now many more cats living in America than there are dogs – about 20 million more.
-One of the reasons for this (apart from the fact that cats are clearly a wonderful pet) is that people are so busy working long hours or going out, that a cat is a perfect choice for a pet.
+One of the reasons for this (apart from the fact that cats are clearly a wonderful pet) is that people are so busy working long hours or going out, that a feline friend is a perfect choice for a pet.

 Cats are happy to be left alone much longer than a dog is and can take care of itself to a large degree.
 They are also much more suited to apartment living than dogs are.
 So when it comes to choosing the best cat to live in your apartment, there are some things to take into consideration.